NFL Rumors: Le’Veon Bell Latest, Speculation On Brandon Marshall, Brandin Cooks

 — Ian Rapoport (@RapSheet) March 8, 2017

 Would the Eagles consider trading the first-round pick that New Orleans covets?
-Most feel that Cooks, who is also believed to be pursued by the Patriots and Titans this offseason, is well worth the risk.
+Most feel that Cooks — who is also believed to be pursued by the Patriots and Titans this offseason — is well worth the risk.

 [Featured Image by Dilip Vishwanat/Getty Images]